canonical/certification-docs/Programme_Guide.rst

 Service Level Agreement
 =======================

-The Server Certification Team will respond to any and all certificate requests within 3 Business Days.
-The Server Certification Team will also complete Certification requests within 10 Business Days.
+The Server Certification Team will attempt to respond to any and all certificate requests within 3 Business Days.
+The Server Certification Team will also attempt to complete Certification requests within 10 Business Days.
 That is, we will endeavor to take a system from Uncertified to Fully Certified within 10 Business Days.
 This, however, is a best case scenario and assumes that there are no issues found that require hardware enablement or bug fixing.
 In the event that blocking issues are discovered, the Server Certification Team will work with the Partner, the Partner Engineering team and other relevant teams within Canonical to help resolve blocking issues to move requested certification work along in a timely fashion.

 We do **not** guarantee a timeframe for blocker resolution, or for certificate completion in such cases, as these cases can vary greatly on